KMiOpenBlockchain/isws-inrupt/README.md

 ## Main Library methods used by ISWS 2022/2023 Demonstrators

-The login function currnently takes four paramenters, the fourth being an optional handler function it will call, before returning to the redirect page.
+The login function currently takes four paramenters, the fourth being an optional handler function it will call, before returning to the redirect page.

 ```
 function startSolidLogin(oidcIssuerUrl, clientNameString, redirectURL, handler)